GPS Reception and Interference

 Inserting a Transmitter object

-2. Select the first Satellite () object in the Select Object dialog box.
+3. Select the first Satellite () object when the Select Object dialog box opens.

-You will use a GPS Satellite Transmitter Model.
+Use a GPS Satellite Transmitter model with the Transmitter object.
 This model lets you set up multiple antenna beams, each with its own specs and its own polarization and orientation properties.
 For this lesson, you are configuring one beam.

 3. Click the Transmitter Model Component Selector ().

-4. Select GPS Satellite Transmitter Model in the Transmitter Models list in the Select Component dialog box.
+4. Select GPS Satellite Transmitter Model () when the Select Component dialog box opens.

 1. Select the Beams tab.